grig23/primetime.en/help/programming/tvsdk-2.7-for-android/content-playback-options/buffering-configuration/c-psdk-android-2.7-instant-on.md

 ---
 description: Enabling instant on means that one or more channels are preloaded.
 When users select a channel or switch channels, the content plays immediately.
 The buffering is complete by the time the user starts watching.
-seo-description: Enabling instant on means that one or more channels are preloaded.
-When users select a channel or switch channels, the content plays immediately.
-The buffering is complete by the time the user starts watching.
-seo-title: Instant On
 title: Instant On
-uuid: 7e14b779-2a36-4ff4-a365-9ac49a836ff3
 ---

 # Instant On {#instant-on}